 Ultimately, this sense of magic and theatre, which in my opinion completely reinvents the luxury hotel stay for the modern traveller, has more than earned its place as a legitimate design approach moving into the coming market for more experimental design.
 In fact, I’m already clambering to see more.

+This article originally appeared in issue #71 of Indesign magazine.
 Take a look at our Top 5 Hotels for Summer getaway.

 The internet never sleeps!
 Here's the stuff you might have missed